gibran-toriz/telegram_consumer_python/README.md

 # Telegram client using python

-This is an example of how you can connect to a group or chat in telegram with a bot using python and process the messages than arrives at that group.
+This is an example of how can you connect to a group or chat in telegram with a bot using python and process the messages than arrives in that group.

 ## Table of Contents